levigroker/CreateTextFileHere/README.md

 This script works in tandem with the 'bbedit' command line binary (which should already be installed and functional at `/usr/local/bin/bbedit`).

+**Please Note**: This script has been tested on Mac OS X 10.7.1 through 10.10.2 under US English and may contain i18n issues which are not accounted for.

+#### Installation

 The intention is for this script to be accessed from the currently active Finder window and acts on the current directory in the Finder.
 I suggest adding this script to the a Finder window's shelf (command-drag it into a Finder window at the top where the other tool icons are located) so it is available from the Finder as needed.
 Alternatively, it could be activated from the [Script Menu](https://iworkautomation.com/numbers/script-menu.html).

-**Please Note**: This script has been tested on Mac OS X 10.7.1 through 10.10.2 under US English and may contain i18n issues which are not accounted for.
+Download the zip archive from this repository, unzip, and place wherever you like (see above).

 #### Release History: